-Our easy slow cooker beef stew with onion soup mix is a protein packed one pot meal we make every single month.
-With potatoes, carrots and onions this is probably one our favorite stew meat recipes my Grandmother used to make.
+Our easy slow cooker beef stew with onion soup mix without cream of mushroom soup is a protein packed one pot meal we love with potatoes, carrots and onions.
+Probably one our favorite stew meat recipes my Grandmother used to make.

 Looking for a new comfort meal?
 Try cooking chunks of beef in Lipton onion soup mix, that packet makes everything so flavorful and easy.
 Get out some beef stew meat, potatoes and carrots and let’s get started.
 Just one easy Crockpot recipe that will remind you of your childhood.